viamrobotics/docs/docs/get-started/quickstarts/control-motor.md

 ## Next steps

-Now that you have made a motor move, explore other components, or related servies:
+Now that you have made a motor move, explore other components or related services:

 {{< cards >}}
 {{% card link="/components/" %}}